 When a great script is sitting in front of an executive, they don't give a shit how much or how little money you spent learning how to write it.
 They only care that they are going to make money on your words.

-My concern is the ones who are intolerant of others’ viewpoints thus promoting that same intolerance among up-and-coming writers.
-One thing that is consistent is that the screenwriting industry is vastly different now than when some of those “experts” who offer judgmental, “free” online advice broke in, and certainly a more challenging landscape since the economic collapse in 2008.
+My concern is the ones who are intolerant of others' viewpoints thus promoting that same intolerance among up-and-coming writers.
+One thing that is consistent is that the screenwriting industry is vastly different now than when some of those writers who offer judgmental, "free" online advice broke in, and certainly a more challenging landscape since the economic collapse in 2008.
 The business is ever-changing and evolving and for any writer to give advice on how you should pursue your career only their way makes very little sense to me.
-You can’t compare spec scripts to scripts written on assignment, and I’d venture to guess, all those experts’ jobs are now from paid writing gigs.
+You can’t compare spec scripts to scripts written on assignment, and I’d venture to guess, all those experts' jobs are now from paid writing gigs.
 Good for them.
-That’s not sarcastic either.
-I am happy they can earn a living writing and don’t have to submit specs to readers, hoping they get past the gate keepers.
+That's not sarcastic either.
+I am truly happy they can earn a living writing and don't have to submit specs to readers, hoping they get past the gatekeepers.

 Bottom-line: They aren’t walking in our shoes in 2015.
 Go ahead and listen to their stories but be mindful of what advice still applies and what has expired.
 The "rules" don't apply to them anymore, formatting or otherwise.
 They are at a different level of access than the rest of us.
 They have already proven themselves.
 Read any QT script, and you'll see what I mean.

 If you still think you should bow to any professional writer, let me ask you this, and this is not a personal attack on E.L.
 James, but would you take her advice on writing prose?
 I wouldn’t, but I would definitely listen if she wanted to engage me in a discussion on marketing a novel and negotiating a studio contract.
 Hell, I might even pay her to be my marketing consultant!